wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.1.3 =
+Install this upgrade for vastly improved UX when activating the plugin.

 = 1.1.2 =
 Important upgrade!
 Install now to ensure this plugin continues to work when you upgrade WP e-Commerce to new version 3.8.10.